edmllb/GEVO2teach/README.md

 # GEVO2teach

-These are the R codes used for the paper
+These are the R codes and data used for the paper